 That’s pretty much it.
 Beyond that, the two processes are remarkably different animals.

 By contrast, debt settlement most often is a private negotiation between someone representing you — an attorney or debt settlement company — and your creditors.
-Debt settlement is a private transaction.
+Debt settlement is a private transaction, though it is reflected on your credit report.

 Once you have qualified for bankruptcy (even if your financial straits are dire, bankruptcy is not guaranteed; more about that below), creditors must stop hounding you for money.

-This peace is unknown to consumers who choose debt settlement.
-While they endure the process — usually between 24 and 48 months — collection calls and mail demands continue, along with late and, possibly, over-limit fees continuing to accrue, with no guarantees they’ll reach successful outcomes.
+That’s not the case with debt settlement.
+During the process — usually between 24 and 48 months — collection calls and mail demands continue, along with late and, possibly, over-limit fees continuing to accrue, with no guarantees they’ll reach successful outcomes.
+For this reason, debt settlement can end in bankruptcy anyway.

 Debt settlement — also known as debt negotiation and debt arbitration — must never be confused with credit counseling and debt management programs.
 In debt settlement, you or your representative attempt to get creditors (usually credit card issuers) to accept a portion of the total balance as payment in full.